cvxgrp/cvxpygen/README.md

 print('C objective function value:', val)
 ```

-Comparing python and C results for this example, both the solutions and objective values are almost identical.
+Comparing python and C results for this example, both the solutions and objective values are close.
-In general, there might be differences due to the different step size dynamics of the OSQP solver with or without code generation.
 Especially for smaller problems like this, the new solve method ``'CPG'`` is significantly faster than solving without CVXPYGEN.

 ### 3. Executable

+In the C code, all of your parameters are stored as vectors via Fortran-style flattening (vertical index moves fastest).
+For example, the `(i, j)`-th entry of the original matrix with height `h` will be the `i+j*h`-th entry of the parameter in C.
+For sparse parameters, i.e. matrices, the `k`-th entry of the C parameter is the `k`-th nonzero entry encountered when proceeding
+through the matrix column by column.

 If you wish to compile the example executable on a Unix platform, please run the following commands in your terminal.